 Nowadays, all we want as customers is a great experience.
 This counts for almost everything.
-Even if you buy a screwdriver, you want it to be strong, with changeable heads so you can use it on many occasions and equipped with a rubber handle against slipping.
+Even if you buy a screwdriver, you want it to be strong, with changeable heads so you can use it on many occasions and equip it with a rubber handle against slipping.
 You want to good UX.

 Obviously, the SaaS industry found a way to produce and sell experiences, not just products.
 So, we can actually call it Software-as-an-Experience (SaaE).